thomaskioko/blog/content/posts/test-components-with-kotlin-inject-anvil.md

 Testing in projects can quickly become complex, especially when managing dependencies across different platforms.
 In this post, I'll share my journey of refactoring TvManiac's test infrastructure from manually creating fake presenter factories to using proper dependency injection with [kotlin-inject-anvil](https://github.com/amzn/kotlin-inject-anvil) to create a test component that wires the fixtures for us.

+The complete implementation is available in the [TvManiac](https://github.com/thomaskioko/tv-maniac).

+Let's jump right in.

 ## The Problem: Manual Test Doubles

 Previously, our tests looked like this.
 This was a big object and I had to change it every time I added a new feature/depednecy to the project.